Have information to add to this story? Contact us.

 Even though driving with a loaded gun while on the hunt is legal, some law enforcement officers and hunter safety teachers say it is dangerous.

-“It’s kind of a been a strong issue with me, that it may be legal but it’s not smart,” said Ron Kolbeck of Salem, who has taught state HuntSAFE programs for more than 20 years.
+“It’s kind of been a strong issue with me, that it may be legal but it’s not smart,” said Ron Kolbeck of Salem, who has taught state HuntSAFE programs for more than 20 years.
 “I try to address what is the safest way and not just what’s legal.”

 Numerous hunters have been injured in South Dakota while road hunting or while carrying a loaded gun in a vehicle, according to state records.
-From 2003-2013, 29 vehicle-related incidents leading to four deaths were reported.
-In the past three years, officials have documented 10 incidents involving road hunting or gun transport.

-Kolbeck does not road hunt and never travels with a loaded gun.
 In addition to a couple close calls where family members had guns discharged in a vehicle, a co-worker of Kolbeck’s lost her husband to a hunting accident in South Dakota in 2008 when a loaded gun went off in a vehicle, killing him.

 Laws allowing hunting in the rights-of-way, or the land under and alongside a highway or road, are part of a longstanding hunting tradition in South Dakota.

-Many hunters view the practice as safe if done properly, and see it as a way for people who don’t have access to private land to hunt in areas where target animals congregate.
 Road hunting also makes hunting much easier because it doesn’t require a bird dog, a large hunting party or long walks through a field.
 Game animals can be readily seen and pursued.

-“There are people who have no place to hunt, and that’s where they are going to hunt, and we’re totally fine with it,” said Rory Ehlers, operator of the Dakota Prairie Hunting reserve near Midland, S.D.
-“Sometimes when you’re an individual, it’s hard to walk 100 acres by yourself, or they could be older, so road hunting is the only option they have.”
+“There are people who have no place to hunt, and that’s where they are going to hunt, and we’re totally fine with it,” said Rory Ehlers, operator of the Dakota Prairie Hunting reserve near Midland.

 Not all hunters supportive of laws

-But road hunting is unpopular among some members of the state’s pheasant preserve hunting industry.
-At a Game, Fish & Parks Department listening session in July, some preserve owners complained that road hunters routinely break safety rules and laws and put their guests in danger by exiting vehicles in a state of “pheasant fever.”
+At a Game, Fish & Parks Department listening session in 2018, some preserve owners complained that road hunters routinely break safety rules and laws and put their guests in danger by exiting vehicles in a state of “pheasant fever.”

 “We’ve had several near-misses and one of our guests was shot in the head by road hunters,” one session attendee wrote.
 “We have also witnessed road hunters shooting out of windows.”

 Animals must be in the right-of-way or flying over it before they can legally be hunted from the roads and ditches.
-Hunters are allowed to retrieve birds that are shot and fly onto private property as long as they do not bring their gun during the retrieval.
+Hunters are allowed to retrieve birds that are shot and fall onto private property as long as they do not bring their gun during the retrieval.

 But Ehlers and others say road hunters under the influence of adrenaline sometimes “push the laws to the limit” in order to take a bird.